 Two nitrate addition weeks will be conducted, thereby improving the ability to assess the nutrient effects and hedge the experiment in case of unforeseen environmental factors (e.g., ships).
 During the neap cycle prior to and following the nitrate applications (weeks one and seven), Reclamation will monitor the system in a similar fashion as the fertilized weeks.
 These data will be used as reference conditions that will be compared to the manipulation weeks.

 In addition to sampling intensively during the neap tides, two days will also be sampled during the spring tides (weeks two, four, six, eight).
 These will allow for monitoring of the recovery of the system and assess changes in ecological properties that respond at longer timescales (e.g., zooplankton).
 It is expected the system will mix rapidly during these weeks returning to baseline before the subsequent neap tie weeks.
-However, there may be some ecological memory between neap tides.
+However, residual effects of the fertilizer application during the previous neap tide may persist into the subsequent neap time.

 This schedule will result in 30 sampling events over 8 weeks.